 Individuals who do not yet have a firearms licence, or who wish to change their licence privileges to include restricted firearms, must apply for a Possession and Acquisition Licence (PAL - form RCMP 5592).

-Individuals must pass the Canadian Restricted Firearms Safety Course to be eligible for a PAL with restricted privileges.
+Individuals must participate in the Canadian Restricted Firearms Safety Course and pass the tests to be eligible for a PAL with restricted privileges.

-Initially, a PAL for restricted firearms costs $80 and is renewable every five years for as long as the individual possesses firearms.
-For more information on the current licence fee structure, contact the Canadian Firearm Program (CFP).
+A PAL for restricted firearms costs $80 and is renewable every five years.
+For more information on the current licence fee structure, consult the Canadian Firearms Program (CFP) website.

 There are a few purposes for which individuals can be licensed to acquire or possess a restricted firearm, the most common being target practice or target shooting competitions, or as part of a collection.